 Lynne A. McMahan, Ed.D.

-My 23 years of Tribes experience includes: 4 years as a 5th grade Tribes-based classroom teacher, 10 years as a Tribes-based administrator (with a new school start-up focused on Tribes), 9 years as a trainer, 7 years imbedding Tribes in Teacher Ed and Administrator Ed courses, 4 years as a Tribes System consultant (including a Tribes training for Parents), one article for the High School book, one dissertation based on my Tribes-based school.
-Last Fall (2014), I was one of the Break-Out facilitators at Prescott's Colloquium.
+Three key aspects of my life are: building communities of learning through the process of Tribes, facilitating mindful professional learning communities with colleagues, and being available for mentoring and coaching for students, colleagues and clients.
+My 25 years of Tribes experience includes: 4 years as a 5th grade Tribes-based classroom teacher, 10 years as a Tribes-based administrator (with a new school start-up focused on Tribes), 11 years as a trainer, 7 years imbedding Tribes in Teacher Ed and Administrator Ed courses, 6 years as a Tribes System consultant (including a Tribes training for Parents), one article for the High School book, and one dissertation based on my Tribes-based school.

-I have been trained as a mentor for new teachers and coach for new administrators through the New Teacher Center, and have been applying these skills the past 7 years in my consulting and teaching work.
+I have been trained as a mentor for new teachers and as a leadership coach for new administrators through the New Teacher Center, and have been applying these skills the past 10 years in my consulting and teaching work.
 While living in Oregon, I served on the state network committees for new teacher mentoring and new administrator coaching and while on faculty at Marylhurst University, coordinated their First Year Teacher Mentor Program.

-My Tribes Learning Community process and my mentoring/ coaching skills have been my focus areas as a higher education instructor, passing along these skills through my teaching and learning process.
+My Tribes Learning Community process, my skills in facilitating mindful professional learning communities, and my mentoring/ coaching skills have been, and will continue to be my focus areas as a higher education instructor, passing along these skills through my teaching and learning process.

 "My personal mission is to be a facilitator of learning and to assist with maximizing the strengths and gifts of each member in our learning community.
 "Lynne McMahan